Gauthamjm007/ggtable/README.md

 - Responsive Design (Checked in ipad ,medium screen,large screen , ultra large screen , not responsive for mobile phones yet)<br/>
 - Table should work as per features set (met)
 - Minimal library dependency for other components (Didn't use any external ui library , used packages for Drag and Drop , routing , date picker and date)

+### Challenges

+- Calculating data without much of overhead and using useMemo and useCallback efficiently <br/>
+- Caching Data using local storage
+- Implementing Drag and Drop with reorder<br/>
+- Url Sharing

+### Things that could be improved

+Due to my limited time I did upon what was required , given more time , the following could have been implemented

+- Implemented Typescript
+- Could have followed TDD with Unit Testing using Jest and React Testing Library , Cypress for integration and functionality testing
+- Wrote Storybook for the components used
+- Caching using browser cache

 ### File Directory